 The battery life lasts for up to 48 hours with RGB or up to 60+ hours without RGB.
 This is the best battery life of any Logitech mouse yet.

 If you wan’t to hear more on what I have to say on the G Pro Wireless check out my in depth review here.
 Or if you are interested in picking one up you can check availability here.
-The G Pro Wireless has been selling out fast so it might be difficult to get your hands on one.

 - Width: 68mm